-The storyline of Richard Benjamin‘s 1994 film, Milk Money, starts “innocently” enough.
-Three boys living in the suburbs are very confused by the “battle of the sexes”.
-Their youthful curiosity is triggered by articles in magazines such as Cosmopolitan.
-After getting vague responses from their parents to the question if it’s true “there is a spot on a woman you can touch to drive her completely insane”, they decide that the only way to resolve their doubts is to see a naked lady.
+The storyline of Richard Benjamin’s 1994 film, Milk Money, starts “innocently” enough.
+Three boys living in the suburbs are very confused by the “battle of the sexes”—articles in magazines such as Cosmopolitan trigger their youthful curiosity.
+After getting vague responses from their parents to the question if it’s true, “there is a spot on a woman you can touch to drive her completely insane”, they decide that the only way to resolve their doubts is to see a naked lady.
 As one of them puts it “… if I had my own naked lady, I would never leave my room.”
-As such a woman is not available in their immediate vicinity, they decide to gather some cash (“Milk Money”) and then head to the city where they have heard, if you have guts and resources, there are naked ladies all around.
+As such a woman is not available in their immediate vicinity, they decide to gather some cash (“Milk Money”) and then head to the city where they have heard that there are naked ladies all around if you have guts and resources.

-Undoubtedly, Milk Money is one of the funkiest, uplifting, heartwarmingly smart Coming-of-Age comedies I have ever seen.
-I literally had a smile on my face during its entire screen time, mostly because of bizarre situations or wicked one-liners.
+Undoubtedly, Milk Money is one of the funkiest, uplifting, heartwarmingly witty Coming-of-Age comedies I have ever seen.
+I had a smile on my face during its entire screen time, primarily because of bizarre situations or wicked one-liners.
 And that is just for starters.
-If you add to the mix a cute young cast, extremely sexy female lead (Melanie Griffith) and a wild, rocky musical score… well you get the picture.
+If you add to the mix a cute young cast, incredibly sexy female lead (Melanie Griffith) and a wild, rocky musical score… well, you get the picture.

 Milk Money Trailer

-The acting in Milk Money is truly marvelous, and not only by the tree young leads (Michael Patrick Carter, Adam LaVorgna and Brian Christopher) but by the entire support cast as well.
-It’s rare to see so many capable actors, whose facial expressions and reactions contribute so much to the overall appeal of the movie.
+The acting in Milk Money is truly marvellous, not only by the three young leads (Michael Patrick Carter, Adam LaVorgna and Brian Christopher) but also by the entire support cast.
+It’s rare to see so many capable actors whose facial expressions and reactions contribute so much to the movie’s overall appeal.

-Do yourself a favor and seek out Milk Money now, for its comedy, drama, Coming-of-Age nuances and everything in between.
+Do yourself a favour and seek out Milk Money now, for its comedy, drama, Coming-of-Age nuances and everything in between.
 I highly recommend it!

 Oh!
 And at the end, one gets to know the right place where you can touch a woman that will drive her crazy!